GluuFederation/docs-ce-prod/3.1.4/source/operation/security.md

 - "Passport Support" - enabling passport opens a full new world of authentication methods' options, together with assosiated additional possibilities of them being exploited by a malicious user

 - "Enabled" checkbox at `Configuration Manage` > `Authentication` > `CAS Protocol` - this control enables CAS protocol v2 implementation which comes pre-packaged with Shibboleth IDPv3 Gluu Server uses to offer support for SAML2 protocol.
-CAS is gradually phasing out nowdays and unless you must support some legacy services which still use it, you can rule out one potential attack vector by keeping it disabled.
+CAS is gradually phasing out nowdays and unless you must support some legacy services which still use it, one potential attack vector can be ruled out by keeping it disabled.

 ## User registration